America’s freight rail network stretches across nearly 140,000 miles, carrying millions of tons of freight to every corner of the continent.

 To a casual observer, a railroad bridge may look deceivingly simple — either new or old, long or short, tall or wide.
 To the trained eye of railroad bridge safety experts, each bridge is amazingly complex.
 Of the more than 61,000 Class I railroad bridges in the United States, each one has a unique history, is tasked with supporting a unique pattern of rail traffic and must ensure safe and smooth travel for passengers and freight.

-This complex reality guides the operation and maintenance of existing rail bridges and design and construction of new ones.
+This complex reality guides the operation and maintenance of existing rail bridges and the design and construction of new ones.
 As just one example, when determining the capacity of a bridge, freight railroads must take into account natural forces, such as average wind speeds and the soil composition upon which the bridge is built.
-They must also analyze the way the weight of a train’s cargo will be distributed across a bridge, which can vary greatly from intermodal to automobile or coal shipments.
+They must also analyze how the weight of a train’s cargo will be distributed across a bridge, which can vary significantly from intermodal to automobile or coal shipments.

 As technology advances over the next decade, so will bridge inspection techniques.

-- Currently, railroads are beginning to use drones for bridge inspection and this will continue to be built upon as a strong form of predictive maintenance.
+- Railroads use drones for bridge inspection, and this will continue to be built upon as a strong form of predictive maintenance.

 - Railroads are considering alternative bridge designs and materials, alternative steel bridge retrofits, higher strength concrete bridges and innovative steel and concrete bridge designs using new and cost-effective bridge construction materials.

-- The use of science-based inspection methods, robotic-assisted inspection tools in conjunction with machine vision and onboard detection of changes in bridge condition will provide better information for capital and maintenance decisions.
+- Using science-based inspection methods, robotic-assisted inspection tools in conjunction with machine vision and onboard detection of changes in bridge condition will provide better information for capital and maintenance decisions.

 - Selected bridges in the future may have in-track, self-diagnosing condition monitoring systems to monitor the health of the critical track components and communicate potential failures well in advance of the failures occurring.

-- Through wireless communication systems, a variety of smart sensor networks could provide actionable information to the railroads regarding bridge structural integrity.
+- Through wireless communication systems, various smart sensor networks could provide actionable information to the railroads regarding bridge structural integrity.